 Hi everyone!
-Welcome to the second Ask Judy column, where I’m answering questions submitted by you guys .
+Welcome to the first Ask Judy column, where I’m answering questions submitted by you guys .
 Over the years, I’ve been lucky to have spoken in front of groups, and I always include a question/answer period so anyone in the audience can let me know what’s on their mind.
 Thanks for visiting—let’s jump in!

 I recently started a new position I am thrilled about, however, whenever I work in Corporate America versus small government contractors or non-profits, I seem to always run into that one woman that becomes intimidated by me or is so insecure it spurs jealousy and I end up spending a large part of my time trying to avoid getting tangled up in traps laid by these individuals.
 I usually just end up quitting because I just don’t want to deal with it anymore.
 I don’t want to find myself in this cycle this time.
 Can you give me advice on how to work through this to create a win-win?

 Demiko, I get it.
 Depending on the circumstance sometimes quitting is the right move, but sometimes it’s not the best solution to truly fix a situation.
 Sometimes when we find patterns repeating themselves in our lives, we need to look inside ourselves and see if there are actions we can take to change this dynamic.
 Of course at the end of the day you can only control your own actions but if you find the same issue arises again, perhaps look inside yourself to see if there are ways you can communicate more effectively with the colleague.
 This can be uncomfortable, and obviously you can’t control how that person will react.

 Hi Judy!
 How do I plan my career to ensure I succeed?
 Is it possible to force ambition on yourself and if I don’t feel it does that mean I haven’t found the right job yet?